Effective entrance security means managing access for employees and visitors whilst preventing entry to unauthorised individuals.

 they always clearly indicate where passage is allowed (green arrow) and where it is denied (red cross).

-Sensors detect when there is someone entering the gate from the opposite
+Sensors detect when there is someone entering the gate from the opposite direction without accreditation.

 Climb over and crawl under

 Attempting to jump or scale the entrance system or attempting to crawl under the flaps or panels of an entrance system.
 Sensors around the base of an entrance system detect the body of a person crawling.